 To show additional information about each of the candidates, including a full list of reverse dependencies (a list of packages that depend on the queried package), use the

 showpkg command instead.
-This will include a lot of information about this package’s relationship to other packages:
+This will include information about this package’s relationship to other packages:

 To show details about a